Jeavon/Slimsy/README.md

 # Lazysizes.js

-Lazysizes.js is awesome and it's what makes Slimsy v2 so easy to implement.
+Lazysizes.js is awesome and it's what makes so easy to implement.
 If you need to find out more information about it or how to hook into it's Javascript events be sure to check out it's [GitHub](https://github.com/aFarkas/lazysizes#combine-data-srcset-with-data-src)

 # Razor Helper